SkygearIO/skygear-doc/content/js/users.md

 in most cases you need not deal with it because you can access the currently logged-in user using `skygear.currentUser`.

-If your app does not require the user to create an account before using your app, you can sign up the user anonymously.
-A user that is signed up anonymously does not have a username, email, nor a password.
-You can add a username, email and/or password to a user after signing up.
+#### Anonymous user

+Without being authenticated, a user can read data from the public database but cannot perform most of the other operations, including saving data into the database.

+If you need an authenticated user but do not require a user to sign up explicitly with a username or email, you can create an anonymous user by calling `skygear.signupAnonymously`.

+Every anonymous user has a unique user ID, and behaves exactly the same as any user authenticated with a username or an email.
+The only difference is that an anonymous user has no username, email, nor password.
+Because of the absence of username and email, the account will be lost when the access token is lost.

 #### Signing up using a username